Bishma/home-assistant-tng/README.md

 # Features

-* I've gone to default Lovelace.
 * My legacy config is still in place but far less capable.
 * Conditional UI based on settings (binary inputs)
   * E.g. The buttons to control my stand fan (via Harmony IR) only show if I indicate that my stand fan is out.
 It gets put away for the winter.
 * Fully managed for all my sensors and devices.
 No auto discovery.